kaysalawu/azure-stuff/2-virtual-wan/1-vwan-single-region/README.md

 }
 ```

-The `hostname` and `local-ip` fields belong to the servers running the web application - in this case `Spoke3` and `Spoke6`virtual machines.
-The `remote-ip` fields (as seen by the web servers) are the respective IP addresses in the Private Link Service NAT subnets.
+The `hostname` and `local-ip` fields belong to the servers running the web application - in this case `Spoke3` virtual machine.
+The `remote-ip` field (as seen by the web servers) is an IP addresses in the Private Link Service NAT subnet.

 Repeat steps 1-4 for all other virtual machines.